sazonovanton/SirChatalot/README.md

 This is a Telegram bot that uses the OpenAI [ChatGPT API](https://beta.openai.com/docs/api-reference/chat) to generate responses to messages.
 I just wanted to test the OpenAI ChatGPT API and I thought that a Telegram bot would be a good way to do it.
 Some things can be unnecessary complicated.

+This bot can also used to generate responses to voice messages.
+The bot will convert the voice message to text and will then generate a response.
+Speech recognition is done using the OpenAI [Whisper model](https://platform.openai.com/docs/guides/speech-to-text).
+To use this feature, you need to install the [ffmpeg](https://ffmpeg.org/) library.

 ## Getting Started
 * Clone the repository.
+* Create a bot using the [BotFather](https://t.me/botfather).
 * Install the required packages by running the command pip install -r requirements.txt.
+* Install the [ffmpeg](https://ffmpeg.org/) library (converts .ogg files to .wav files) for voice message support.
 * Create a .config file in the data directory using the config.example file as a template.
 * Run the bot by running the command `python3 main.py`.